gradle/gradle/design-docs/java-annotation-processing.md

 TODO: IntelliJ IDEA (things need to be configure both at the project and module level, can be pretty hairy to get "right")

-### Story - Expose the configuration through the Tooling API
+### Story - Expose the configuration through the Tooling API (TBD if this should live in gradle core)

 Expose the `apt` and `testApt` configurations through the Tooling API such that Buildship and IntelliJ IDEA (and others) integrations can make use of them to automatically configure the projects.